 There is no “Best” website builder for artists.
 The best platform for you will depend on your goals.

-The best way to learn how to design your website is by examining other sites.
+The best way to learn how to design your website is by examining other artist’s websites.

 Grab some paper and write down everything you like and don’t like from each site.

-After you have your list you will want to create a draft of everything you want your website to have.
+After you have your list, create a draft of everything you want on your online art gallery.

 Below are some key areas you should think about: